accordproject/cicero-template-library/acceptance-of-delivery/README.md

 # Acceptance of Delivery

 This is a smart legal clause conforms that to the [Accord Protocol Template Specification](https://docs.google.com/document/d/1UacA_r2KGcBA2D4voDgGE8jqid-Uh4Dt09AE-shBKR0), the protocol is managed by the open-source community of the [Accord Project](https://accordproject.org).
-The clause can be parsed and executed by the [Cicero](https://github.com/accordproject/cicero) engine, or on the [Clause](https://clause.io) platform.
+The clause can be parsed and executed by the [Cicero](https://github.com/accordproject/cicero) engine.

 ## Description
 This clause allows the receiver of goods to inspect them for a given time period after delivery.